 Almost all full coverage auto policies include three types of protection:

-This covers the damage that’s deemed your fault in an accident.
+, which typically covers and , pays for the that’s deemed your fault in an .
 It includes the other vehicle and the medical expenses of the people inside it.
 But it doesn’t cover any damage to you, your passengers, or your vehicle.

 There are also maximum limits placed on liability insurance, and they can vary.
 In most cases it’s: